Keyboard shortcuts

 • High entropy: Many features of similar persistence (complex, fractal-like)

 Gaius tracks entropy over time.
-Sudden entropy spikes may indicate regime changes in your domain.
+Sudden entropy spikes may indicate regime changes in the underlying domain.

 Interpreting Grid Overlays